Introduction to Teller

 What is Teller?

-Teller is a non-custodial lending book that enables users to lend at above-market rates, borrow against any ERC20 (token) or ERC721 / ERC1155 (NFT), and build a history of onchain credit through loan repayments (and defaults).
-Teller is live on Ethereum and Polygon.
+Teller is a non-custodial lending book that enables time-based loans.
+The protocol supports any ERC20 (token) or ERC721 / ERC1155 (NFT) as collateral, with no margin liquidations for the duration of a loan.
+Teller is live on Ethereum, Base, Arbitrum, and Polygon.

 Teller’s core value propositions